Photograph taken by kaylajeancreative

 Biography

-Jeff Nisbet is an artist and full time visual arts educator at The Rivers School in Weston, Massachusetts.
+Jeff Nisbet is an artist and full time visual arts faculty at The Rivers School in Weston, Massachusetts.
 He works mostly within the purview of painting and drawing but is also interested in creating installations.
 His work has been shown in Hawaii, California, Texas, and Massachusetts, and is in private collections in the United States and Canada.

 Additionally, Nisbet finds inspiration in both the simplicity and grandeur of nature, whether a single flower or a vast landscape.
-By oscillating between abstraction and expression, he enjoys the challenges of distilling natural subjects into expressive moments or abstract compositions.
+By oscillating between abstraction and expression, he enjoys the challenges of distilling natural subjects into expressive moments or minimal abstract compositions.
 Lately, Nisbet has been drawn to the play of shadows cast from white orchids and snapdragons as well as the austerity of the succulent plant.
 The enduring power of the orchid has been used as a natural stress reliever throughout history, while the snapdragon and succulent both symbolize resilience because of their ability to grow in difficult terrains.
 The central themes of resilience and relieving stress are welcome in today’s climate.

 Nisbet earned his Masters of Art Education at Boston University, focusing his research on using broad themes of identity to engage student voice in the secondary art classroom.
 He earned his Bachelors of Fine Arts in drawing and painting with distinction from the University of Hawaii at Manoa, studying under Jason Willome and Debra Drexler.